interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 The statement `"group": "group1"`, which we attach to each `loadLayout` operation indicates that only one of the operations in `group1` can be shown.
 In other words, if panel `p_sales-a` is shown and the user clicks element `b`, panel `p_sales-a` will be replaced with panel `p_sales-b`.
 If you remove `"group": "group1"`, panel `p_sales-b` would be inserted just after panel `2` but before panel `p_sales-a`.

 Copy the following code into the `operation` array.
-Make sure each operation is separated by a comma `,` before the opening brackt `{` of that operation.
+Make sure each operation is separated by a comma `,` before the opening bracket `{` of that operation.

 ```json
  {